mattpan-peregrinus/Cosmology_GNN_Simulation/README.md

-# Cosmological Physics Simulation with Graph Neural Networks
+# Cosmological Physics Simulation with GNNs

 Learning cosmological particle dynamics using Graph Neural Networks (GNNs).
 This system implements an Encode-Process-Decode architecture to predict both particle accelerations and temperature changes in physical simulations.